 Throwing everything but the actual soup back in my pack, I slithered up one of the steepest little climbs on the entire Pennine Way with my two poles in my left hand and in my right hand a slopping titanium mug of Ainsley Harriott wild mushroom soup.
 The midges followed me, lured no doubt by Ainsley’s authentic mycological pheromones.
 Only at the Blakeley Clough tank was I left in sufficient peace to salvage the lukewarm dregs of Harriott’s fungal finest.

 By now I was so tired I could have just flung myself into a swamp like Ophelia, my rucksack ‘pulling me from my melodious lay to muddy death’ (© W. Shakespeare).
-The moor was far too tussocky for the tent so I was forced to break out the bivvy bag, brought with me specifically for one of my three summit sleep-outs.
+The moor was far too tussocky for the tent so I was forced to break out the bivy bag, brought with me for one of my three summit sleep-outs.

 No photos exist of this camp, it was too awful.
 I lay in a random bog, midges descended once more but I had a piece of silk to cover my face; I fell asleep before sundown.
 In the morning I discovered that had I walked for another twenty minutes, I could have camped properly.
 At a pub.

-Some will tell you the purpose of walking a trail is to have fun, or at least engender future fun, after the event and perhaps also in others, through recollection.
-I expect we all know about the three types of outdoor fun.
+Some will tell you the purpose of walking a trail is to have fun, or at least engender future fun after the event and perhaps also in others, through recollection.
+I expect we all know the three types of outdoor fun.
 Type One Fun is actually fun, and fun to remember.
 Type Two Fun is horrible at the time, but then becomes fun to remember.
 Type Three Fun is just horrible, and for ever.

 Day Three – Marsden Moor to May’s Shop.

-It was no hardship to rise before the sun on Marsden Moor, because my appalling bivvy bag was sopping wet inside with condensation.
+It was no hardship to rise before the sun on Marsden Moor, because my appalling bivy bag was sopping wet inside with condensation.
 There must be something wrong with that thing, unless I’m just using it inside-out.